 One Night at a Time Words by Kurt Diserio — Photos by Alexa Diserio “I found it on eBay.
 I hit the bid button, and all of the sudden I won.
 What a rush,” said Ryan Mazzaferro, explaining how he acquired the original 1974 Harley-Davidson XLCH Sportster that he would use as the platform for his first custom build.
 Most motorcycle projects use eBay at some point for parts, but this one in particular literally started on the e-commerce bidding website.
 The ironhead was shipped nearly 400 miles from Michigan to Blairsville, Pennsylvania, where Ryan spent roughly eight months constructing the V-twin bike.
 “This Sportster was all original when I bought it,” he stated.
 “I’ve always had motorcycles my whole life but had never built one like this before.
 There was no vision at first, I just kind of went for it.
 Eventually I decided that I wanted something lower with a springer front end.
 I worked on it a little almost every single night, starting in August and finishing by April the next year.
 My mind was completely blown at how much work it took—far more than I expected.”
 All of the work was done in Ryan’s garage.
 After rebuilding the motor and transmission, the original frame was chopped and lowered about 1.75 inches in the rear.
 He built the exhaust and seat brackets himself and added a TC oil tank, Moto Iron springer front, and a fuel tank he found at Lowbrow Customs.
 To freshen up the rocker covers, he removed all of the old chrome and polished them by hand.
 The stock wheels were in rough shape, so he taped off each individual spoke and painted them gloss black.
 Looking back on the time spent assembling the finished bike, he recalled the best and worst moments.
 “I think the most satisfying part is the way the tank and fender come together.
 As soon as I saw the components, I knew it was exactly what I wanted.
 I created all of the mounts for the tank and used a torch to heat the bottom so it’d fit around the rocker covers.”
 He continued, “The worst part of the build was probably that the frame was cracked in a couple of locations, and when I went to weld it, there was so much oil inside the frame that it almost caught fire.
 I probably welded it fifteen times in the same section before it finally burnt all of the oil off.”
 Ryan has already planned to build another bike when winter rolls around.
 “I’m thinking a big-twin Harley, a Victory chopper, or possibly even a two-stroke.
 I used to have a Kawasaki H1 Triple when I was younger, so I feel that’d be a lot of fun.”
 Featured in Issue 004 1974 HARLEY-DAVIDSON XLCH SPORTSTER Built by RYAN MAZZAFERRO instagram Words by KURT DISERIO Photos by ALEXA DISERIO

-Date & Time Saturday, June 29, 2019 All Day - Starts at 1:00pm Location Bull Pen Rustic Inn301 County Park Rd, Avella, PA 15312 Admission Free Facebook Event Page firstname.lastname@example.org Join us Saturday, June 29 for the second annual Pittsburgh Moto Outpost Rideout + Campout at Bull Pen Rustic Inn.
+Date & Time Saturday, June 15, 2019 All Day - Starts at Noon Location Bull Pen Rustic Inn301 County Park Rd, Avella, PA 15312 Admission Free for bike show TBA for camping Facebook Event Page (coming soon) email@example.com Join us Saturday, June 15 for the second annual Pittsburgh Moto Outpost Rideout + Campout at Bull Pen Rustic Inn.
 We will have the first copies of issue Number 006 available for a discounted rate.
 Bring your bike and spend the day with fellow enthusiasts at this motorcycle meetup, enjoying food, drink, live music, and more.
+Information regarding camping will be available soon.
 The Bull Pen Rustic Inn has an indoor and outdoor bar, along with a large deck and gazebo.
 Located west of the city in Avella, Pennsylvania, Bull Pen is far enough away to give you a good reason to get some buddies together and go for a ride.
 DIRECTIONS Coming from Pittsburgh, head west on I-376.
 You can go a number of different ways depending on whether you want backroads or highway.
 From I-376 you can either head out to US-22 E and jump on PA-18 OR take I-79 S to PA-50.
 Check out a map to find the most ideal ride for your location.

 $12.50 per issue